aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/text-and-fonts/hinting/_index.md

 graphics.Clear(Color.FromKnownColor(KnownColor.White));
 ```

-This step initializes a bitmap with the desired dimensions and sets the **text rendering hint** to `AntiAliasGridFit`, which is essential for improving font clarity.

 ### Step 2: Draw Text with Different Fonts

+Next, obtain a `Graphics` object from the bitmap, set `TextRenderingHint` to `AntiAliasGridFit`, and call `DrawString` for each font you want to showcase.
+This approach lets you compare how hinting affects Arial, Times New Roman, and a custom font side‑by‑side.

 ```csharp
 DrawText(graphics, "Arial", 100);